Research

 2.

-Rapid advancement in the computational methods of structure-based drug design has led to their widespread adoption as key tools in the early drug development process.
 Recently, the remarkable growth of available crystal structure data and libraries of commercially available or readily synthesizable molecules have unlocked previously inaccessible regions of chemical space for drug development.
-Screening-based drug development approaches are limited in their scalability due to computational limits and the sheer scale of drug-like space.
-A method within the quickly evolving field of artificial intelligence (AI), deep generative modeling, is extending the reach of molecular design beyond classical methods by learning the fundamental intra- and inter-molecular relationships in drug-target systems from existing data.
-Here in rohs lab, we developed DrugHIVE, a deep structure-based generative model that enables fine-grained control over molecular generation.
-DrugHIVE is able to accelerate a wide range of common drug design tasks such as de novo generation, molecular optimization, scaffold hopping, linker design, and high throughput pattern replacement.
-Our method is highly scalable and can be applied to high confidence AlphaFold predicted receptors, extending our ability to generate high quality drug-like molecules to a majority of the unsolved human proteome.
-See for more details: https://www.biorxiv.org/content/10.1101/2023.12.22.573155v1
+Paired with improvements in virtual ligand screening methods, these expanded libraries are having a notable impact on early drug design efforts.
+Yet screening-based methods still face scalability limits, due to computational constraints and the sheer scale of drug-like space.
+Machine learning approaches are overcoming these limitations by learning the fundamental intra- and intermolecular relationships in drug-target systems from existing data.
+Here, we introduce DrugHIVE, a deep hierarchical variational autoencoder that outperforms state-of-the-art autoregressive and diffusion-based methods in both speed and performance on common generative benchmarks.
+DrugHIVE’s hierarchical design enables improved control over molecular generation.
+Its capabilities include dramatically increasing virtual screening efficiency and accelerating a wide range of common drug design tasks, including de novo generation, molecular optimization, scaffold hopping, linker design, and high-throughput pattern replacement.
+Our highly scalable method can even be applied to receptors with high-confidence AlphaFold-predicted structures, extending the ability to generate high-quality drug-like molecules to a majority of the unsolved human proteome.
+See for more details:

 3.

 Understanding the mechanisms of protein-DNA binding is critical in comprehending gene regulation.
-Three-dimensional DNA shape plays a key role in these mechanisms.
-Our method, Deep DNAshape, fundamentally changes the current k-mer based high-throughput prediction of DNA shape features by accurately accounting for the influence of extended flanking regions, without the need for extensive molecular simulations or structural biology experiments.
-By using the Deep DNAshape method, refined DNA shape features can be predicted for any length and number of DNA sequences in a high-throughput manner, providing a deeper understanding of the effects of flanking regions on DNA shape in a target region of a sequence.
-Deep DNAshape method provides access to the influence of distant flanking regions on a region of interest.
+Three-dimensional DNA structure, also described as DNA shape, plays a key role in these mechanisms.
+In this study, we present a deep learning-based method, Deep DNAshape, that fundamentally changes the current k-mer based high-throughput prediction of DNA shape features by accurately accounting for the influence of extended flanking regions, without the need for extensive molecular simulations or structural biology experiments.
+By using the Deep DNAshape method, DNA structural features can be predicted for any length and number of DNA sequences in a high-throughput manner, providing an understanding of the effects of flanking regions on DNA structure in a target region of a sequence.
+The Deep DNAshape method provides access to the influence of distant flanking regions on a region of interest.
 Our findings reveal that DNA shape readout mechanisms of a core target are quantitatively affected by flanking regions, including extended flanking regions, providing valuable insights into the detailed structural readout mechanisms of protein-DNA binding.
 Furthermore, when incorporated in machine learning models, the features generated by Deep DNAshape improve the model prediction accuracy.
-Collectively, Deep DNAshape can serve as a versatile and powerful tool for diverse DNA structure-related studies.
-See for more details: https://www.biorxiv.org/content/10.1101/2023.10.22.563383v1
+Collectively, Deep DNAshape can serve as versatile and powerful tool for diverse DNA structure-related studies.
+See for more details:

 4.